Eleanor Sanderson: Ordained ministry

-In 2006, Sanderson was ordained to the priesthood.
+Sanderson was ordained as a deacon in 2005 and as a priest in 2006.
 She was vicar of St Alban's Anglican Church in Eastbourne, New Zealand, and was chaplain at Wellesley College, a boys preparatory school which is affiliated with the Anglican Church.
 At Victoria University, she was a teaching associate for the School of Religious Studies.

 Episcopal ministry

 Sanderson was nominated for the position of assistant bishop on 11 May 2017, by the diocesan electoral college.
 She had already been appointed to a significant post within the diocese, as the diocesan canon theologian.
 Her nomination as bishop was later ratified by the General Synod and the House of Bishops.
 Sanderson was consecrated at the Cathedral of St Paul in Wellington on 2 June 2017, at a service led by Anglican archbishops Winston Halapua and Philip Richardson.
 As assistant bishop, Sanderson assisted the diocesan bishop; as of October 2021 that post was held by Justin Duckworth.

 In 2017, Sanderson contributed to a special liturgy celebrating the fortieth anniversary of women's ordination in the Anglican Church of Aotearoa, New Zealand and Polynesia.
 The province first ordained women in 1977.

 On 29 June 2022 she was announced as the next Bishop of Hull in the Diocese of York of the Church of England.
 She was officially welcomed into the diocese and commissioned as Bishop of Hull (i.e. translated) during a service at Hull Minster on 22 September 2022.